 and events.
 These may be exported in a variety of formats, including TEI.
 The TEI

 obvious fix for this is to export it as standoff.
-But

-have to be in a relatively standard format and it would have to be possible to do
+But it would have to be in a standard

+that was still TEI, and it would have to be possible to do something useful with the
-browser-based view of the

 document plus annotation using CETEIcean, a prospect made even more inviting by the fact that Recogito uses CETEIcean to

 render TEI documents for annotation.
 All sorts of visualizations are possible, including